kbjimenes/target-identification_v2/README.md

 python dd 0.8 data_with_ACs.csv data_without_ACs.csv
 ```

-## Target-Centric Models (TCM)
+## Models
-This repository also includes Target-Centric Models (TCM) stored in the `TCM` folder.
+This repository also includes Target-Centric  (TCM) and Deep Learning models (DL) stored in the `MODELS` folder.
 These models were trained using ChEMBL release 34 and consider two bioactivity cutoffs: 10 µM and 1 µM.
 A web tool also expose an interface to make the predictions based on an smile input at "bioquimio.udla.edu.ec" version 2.

 For more information, please check our article at: